-The ten-minute Norwegian animated film Farce won the Grimstad Terje Vigen Prize (which is regarded as the festival’s prestigious «second prize») at last year’s Short Film Festival and was also awarded with the Fredrikstad Animation Festival’s prize for the best Nordic-Baltic Short Film.
-Now it has been selected for the short film program at Sundance.
+The ten-minute long Norwegian animated film Farce won the Terje Vigen Award (which is regarded as the festival’s prestigious «second prize») at last year’s Norwegian Short Film Festival# in Grimstad, and was also awarded with the Fredrikstad Animation Festival’s award for best Nordic-Baltic Short Film.
+Earlier this year, it was selected for the short film program at Sundance.

-The film’s exemplary «tagline» reads as follows: A man, a woman and a meat grinder.
-Love is bloody serious.
-And where it’s usually just called «a movie by», it says at the beginning that it’s «a terrible movie by Robin Jensen».
-The film, which is produced by the company Microfilm, holds absolutely what it promises in that way – well to note when it comes to content, not quality.
+The film’s short synopsis reads as follows: A love story including a man, a woman and a meat grinder.
+And where it usually just says «a film by», Farce is introduced as «a terrible film by Robin Jensen».
+The film, which is produced by the Norwegian animation company Microfilm, certainly delivers on its promise in that respect – notably in terms of content, not quality.

-Admittedly, it all starts out pretty innocent where we meet a male reindeer herder who falls in love with the woman in the nearby house.
-However, when her herd is stolen – and he himself inadvertently ends up among the thieves – he discovers a brutal and decadent environment in the big city – because that’s where the brutality and decadence thrive.
-Here, it is milled into meat by questionable sources while rape pornography is being produced in the basement – with the kidnapped neighbor as an involuntary participant.
+Admittedly, it all starts out somewhat innocently, with a male reindeer herder falling in love with the woman in the nearby house.
+But when his herd is stolen and he accidentally ends up amidst the thieves, our protagonist discovers a world of decadence and brutality in the big city (being where decadence and violence thrive, obviously).
+This is a society where meat from questionable sources is devoured in rich amounts while rape porn is produced in the basement – with the kidnapped neighbour as an involuntary participant.

-Farce is a burlesque and wonderfully grotesque little sequences of a movie, which successfully combines a naivistic animation style (consisting of various techniques) with disturbing close-ups of real meatloaf, abrasive mouths, and other parts of human anatomy.
+Farce is a burlesque and wonderfully grotesque little film, which successfully combines a naivistic animation style (consisting of various techniques) with disturbing close-ups of real meat, gluttonous mouths, and other parts of the human anatomy.

-One should hardly attach too much heartfelt content to the film, but it is just as fresh a bit about today’s unrestrained quest to satisfy absolutely every desire – with the occasional ironic hint of the innocent and politically correct animated film tradition it relies on.
-And in the midst of all this, it tells a relatively sweet love story.
-It’s basically terribly well done.
+One should probably not look for too many layers of meaning in this film, but Farce is nonetheless a fresh and biting satire on the upper classes’ decadence as well as our unrestrained want to satisfy every possible desire – with the occasional ironic hint towards the cute and politically correct tradition of animated films it relies on.
+And yet the film manages to tell a relatively sweet love story.
+It is all terribly well done.

 Translated from the original via NY TID